After reading this guide, you will be able to:

 Cons:

-Windows 10 and 11 only, no Mac or mobile build
+Windows 10 and 11 only, with no Mac or mobile build

-Recognizes 25 languages, not the 100-plus some cloud tools advertise
+Covers 25 recognition languages, not the 100-plus cloud tools advertise

-3. Wispr Flow, the polished cloud option with AI cleanup
+2. Wispr Flow (best polished cloud option with AI cleanup)

-Wispr Flow is the most refined of the cloud tools.
-It dictates system-wide and cleans up your speech with AI, so filler and false starts get trimmed automatically, then syncs your settings across Windows, Mac, and iOS.
-If you live across several devices and want dictation that reads edited rather than raw, this is the one people point to.
-The trade-off is the model itself.
-Wispr Flow is cloud based, so your audio leaves the device and you need a connection, and it bills monthly rather than once.
-Pricing on the vendor site runs in the low-teens per month depending on billing.
-When Wispr Flow specifically is what you are weighing, we go deeper in our Wispr Flow alternatives guide.
+Where Win+H gives you raw text, Wispr Flow gives you edited text, and that is the whole contrast.
+It dictates system-wide and uses AI to trim filler and false starts on the fly, then syncs your settings across Windows, Mac, and iOS.
+If you live across several devices and want dictation that reads polished rather than literal, this is the one people point to.
+The catch is the same one that sends people away from Win+H, only stronger: Wispr Flow is cloud-based with no offline mode, so your audio always leaves the device, and it bills monthly at around $15 rather than once.
+Reliability complaints after the trial are common enough that it sits low on public review sites, and when Wispr Flow specifically is what you are weighing, we go deeper in our Wispr Flow alternatives guide.

 Pros: